apigear-io/apigear-docs/docs/objectapi/advanced.md

 ## Meta information

-Sometimes it is required to add additional information, which is not part of the InterfaceAPI specification.
+Sometimes it is required to add additional information, which is not part of the ObjectAPI specification.
 For this the meta tag can be used.

 ```yaml
 interfaces: